 What is rosacea?

-Rosacea is an ongoing (chronic) skin condition that causes redness, pimples, broken blood vessels, and a misshapen nose.
+Rosacea is an ongoing (chronic) skin condition that causes redness, pimples, broken blood vessels, and in severe cases, a misshapen nose.
 It most often affects the face and eyes.
 In some cases, it can also affect the neck, chest, or other areas of skin.
 Redness may become long-term (permanent) as the small blood vessels of the face widen (dilate).
 There may be small, red, pus-filled bumps (pustules).

 It can look like adult acne.
 But it is not caused by the same things that cause acne.